styletronix/Zabbix_MSSQL_By_Agent/README.md

 ## Pros and Cons comparing to the original "MSSQL by ODBC" Template from Zabbix.

 ### Pro:
-- Does not require ODBC
+- Does not require ODBC.
-- Easy deployment
+- Easy deployment.
-- Does not require SQL Credentials on Zabbix Server
+- Does not require SQL Credentials on Zabbix Server.
+- Works with active and passive mode.

 ### Cons:
 - Requires Agent on SQL Server